polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 Welcome to the **PIT -** Polymer Incentivized Testnet!

 The PIT embodies Polymer’s commitment to innovation, security, and scalability to the interoperability landscape.
-The Polymer hub brings together for developers, rollup and eigen infrastructure operators to explore, build, and contribute towards the Superchain thesis.
+The Polymer hub brings together developers, rollup and infrastructure operators to explore, build, and contribute towards the Superchain thesis.

 # Phase 1 Guidelines